-Our work and any success we have accomplished in advocacy is not possible without the time, talent, and toil of NCACPA members and volunteer leaders.
-To the Advocacy Advisory Council, the Tax Resource Group, our state and federal Key Persons, NC CPA Political Action Committee investors, and everyone who made their voice heard to legislators through our Advocacy Action Center…thank you!
+Our success in 2022 would not have been possible without the time, talent, and toil of NCACPA members and volunteer leaders.
+To the Advocacy Resource Group, the Tax Resource Group, our state and federal Key Persons, NC CPA Political Action Committee investors, and everyone who made their voice heard through our Advocacy Action Center…thank you!

 If you would like to know more about our advocacy efforts, please contact NCACPA Director of Advocacy Robert Broome.